sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerMachine.md

   * DNSName (System.String) The DNS host name of the machine.

+  * DrainingUntilShutdown (System.Boolean) Flag indicating if this machine is draining and will be shut down after all sessions on the machine have ended.
+This flag is only ever true on power-managed, multi-session machines.
+Note: The machine will not shut down if it is in maintenance mode; it will shut down only after it is taken out of maintenance mode.

   * FaultState (Citrix.Broker.Admin.SDK.MachineFaultState) Summary state of any current fault state of the machine.
 Can be one of the following:
     * None - No fault; machine is healthy.
     * FailedToStart - Last power-on operation for machine failed.